MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Monitoring_Application_Performance_with_Application_Insights.md

     -t SQLAzure --settings "DefaultConnectionString=$CONNSTRING"
     ```

-### Exercise 1: Monitor an Azure App Service web app by using Azure Application Insights
+### Exercise 1: Monitor an Azure App Service web app using Azure Application Insights

-In this exercise, you will deploy a web app to Azure App Service by using Azure DevOps pipelines, generate traffic targeting the web app, and use Application Insights to review the web traffic, investigate application performance, track application usage, and configure alerting.
+In this exercise, you will deploy a web app to Azure App Service by using Azure Pipelines, generate traffic targeting the web app, and use Application Insights to review the web traffic, investigate application performance, track application usage, and configure alerting.

 #### Task 1: Deploy a web app to Azure App Service by using Azure DevOps

-In this task, you will deploying a web app to Azure by using Azure DevOps pipelines.
+In this task, you will deploying a web app to Azure by using Azure Pipelines.

 > **Note**: The sample project we are using in this lab includes a continuous integration build, which we will use without modifications.
 There is also a continuous delivery release pipeline that will require minor changes before it is ready for deployment to the Azure resources you implemented in the previous task.